coredumperror/media_ustream/README.txt

 A clone of the media_youtube module, but now for UStream.
 Video and channel functionality is working, but search capability is currently non-functional.

-This module is complete, but currently lacks any functionality beyond storing videos and and channels in Media fields.
+This module is complete, but currently lacks any functionality beyond storing videos and live channels as Media fields.

 What works:
 - Adding recorded media and live channels from UStream to media 2.x (selector) enabled file fields.